diegosarmentero/documentor/README.md

 Documentor scan all the source code of your project and generate a documentation site with the collected information of your project using Nikola.

-# **Ninja-ide** | Ninja-ide Is Not Just Another IDE.

-Ninja-IDE is a cross-platform integrated development environment (IDE) that runs on Linux/X11, Mac OS X and Windows desktop operating systems.
-Ninja-IDE allows developers to create applications for any purpose making the task of writing software easier and more enjoyable.

-# The code in repository is NOT working right now, we are integrating the changes and doing lot of improves for the new Architecture!!

 ## Contact

 -   [Homepage](https://github.com/diegosarmentero/documentor) at github.com/diegosarmentero/documentor